uzmargomez/master_degree/ielts_study_guide/ielts_study_guide.md

 ## Vocabulary

-Rubbish, tremble, cuisine, ran out of time, catch a cold, as for, rather than, vast majority, throughout, considerably, released, is a must have.
+Rubbish, tremble, cuisine, ran out of time, catch a cold, as for, rather than, vast majority, throughout, considerably, released, is a must have, bitterly cold, highlight.

 ## Writing Task 1